draperlaboratory/VaderModularFuzzer/docs/writing_new_modules.md

 A pair of methods, getDesiredScheduleType and getDesiredScheduleRate, indicate the scheduling method that should be used by the output module.  getDesiredScheduleType must specify the type of scheduling for the module, and getDesiredScheduleRate provides any parameters needed for that scheduling type.

 To implement getDesiredScheduleType, simply return one of the valid enumerated schedule type values:
--**CALL_EVERYTIME**: The module will run on every pass through the main fuzzing loop.
++ **CALL_EVERYTIME**: The module will run on every pass through the main fuzzing loop.
 This is the value returned by the default implementation of getDesiredScheduleType.
--**CALL_ON_NUM_SECONDS**: The module will be called at a period of at least getDesiredScheduleRate() seconds from the prior call.
++ **CALL_ON_NUM_SECONDS**: The module will be called at a period of at least getDesiredScheduleRate() seconds from the prior call.
 For eample, if getDesiredScheduleRate() returns 5, then the module will be called approximately every 5s.
--**CALL_ON_NUM_TEST_CASE_EXECUTIONS**: The module will be called when at least getDesiredScheduleRate() more test cases have been executes since the prior call.
++ **CALL_ON_NUM_TEST_CASE_EXECUTIONS**: The module will be called when at least getDesiredScheduleRate() more test cases have been executes since the prior call.
 For example, if getDesiredScheduleRate() returns 10000, then this module will be called when approximately another 10,000 test cases have executed.
--**CALL_ONLY_ON_SHUTDOWN**: The module will not run as part of the main fuzzing loop, and will instead only run on shutdown.  **Make sure to override the shutdown() method** with this scheduling type, as only the shutdown() method is called at shutdown.
++ **CALL_ONLY_ON_SHUTDOWN**: The module will not run as part of the main fuzzing loop, and will instead only run on shutdown.  **Make sure to override the shutdown() method** with this scheduling type, as only the shutdown() method is called at shutdown.
 The run() method will never be called with this scheduling type.

 The getDesiredScheduleRate method must be implemented for CALL_ON_NUM_TEST_CASE_EXECUTIONS and CALL_ON_NUMSECONDS in order to specify the desired schedule rate.
 This method simply returns an integer value, and the default implementation returns 0.

 ## StorageModule
 It is extremely unusual to need to write a new StorageModule.
 The major reason to do this would be because an alternate data structure is needed in storage for efficiency reasons.
 StorageModule requires a large number of methods to support all of the storage functions.
-See [StorageModule.hpp](include/common/StorageModule.hpp) for documentation of the methods needed.
+See [StorageModule.hpp](../vmf/src/framework/baseclasses/StorageModule.hpp) for documentation of the methods needed.

 # Using Config